Last modified: Aug 12, 2024

 Buffer

-To protect the battery the manufacturers implement buffers on batteries.
+To protect the battery, manufacturers implement buffers on batteries.

-A battery buffer is a feature of some EVs that causes them to have a difference between the gross and net battery capacity.
-The gross capacity is the total energy the battery pack can store.
-In contrast, the net capacity is the usable energy the battery pack can provide to the vehicle.
+A battery buffer is a feature in some EVs that creates a difference between the gross and net battery capacity.
+The gross capacity is the total energy the battery pack can store, while the net capacity is the usable energy the battery pack can provide to the vehicle.
 The difference between the gross and net capacity is called the buffer.

 The battery management system (BMS) controls the buffer.

-The buffer has two main functions: to protect the battery pack from damage and to optimize its performance.
-The buffer protects the battery pack from damage by preventing it from overcharging or over-discharging, which can cause irreversible degradation or even thermal runaway.
-The buffer optimizes the battery pack’s performance by allowing it to operate within its optimal range of SOC, where it can deliver higher power and efficiency.
+The buffer has two main functions: protecting the battery pack from damage and optimizing its performance.
+It prevents overcharging or over-discharging, which can cause irreversible degradation or even thermal runaway.
+Additionally, it allows the battery pack to operate within its optimal range of State of Charge (SOC), where it can deliver higher power and efficiency.

-The BMS regulates the charging and discharging of the battery pack accordingly to keep it inside the approved limits.
+The BMS regulates the charging and discharging of the battery pack to keep it within the approved limits.

-Sometimes, the manufacturer chooses to change the buffer’s size with software updates.
-This change typically happens when the manufacturer knows more about how a new battery performs regarding degradation.
+Sometimes, manufacturers choose to change the buffer’s size with software updates.
+This typically happens when they learn more about how a new battery performs regarding degradation.

 Some manufacturers hide some available battery capacity in a hidden usable buffer.
 What does that mean?

 It typically means that the SOC scale is not linear.
-Meaning 0-1% is larger than all other percent.
-In many cases, the percentage from 0-1% could be the size of 5-10x the other percent.
-The additional energy is often called Zero Buffer.
+For example, 0-1% SOC might represent a larger capacity than other percentages.
+In many cases, the percentage from 0-1% could be 5-10 times larger than other percentages.
+This additional energy is often called the Zero Buffer.

 The diagram shows how 0-1% is much larger for the displayed SOC than the other percentages.

 This strategy makes it less likely that the EV would run out of battery.
-The problem with this approach is that you typically charge the car when there is 5-10% left to ensure you don’t run out, but when there is hidden capacity, the driver ends up charging already when there is 15-20% battery left.
-This approach causes the owner to experience a lower electric range than in reality.
+The problem with this approach is that drivers typically charge the car when there is 5-10% left to ensure they don’t run out.
+However, with hidden capacity, the driver ends up charging when there is actually 15-20% battery left, causing them to experience a lower electric range than in reality.

-EVKX.net believes this is a bad practice from the manufacturers.
+EVKX.net believes this is a bad practice by manufacturers.

 Bjørn Nyland has tested several EVs to see how much additional energy the manufacturer has hidden between 0 and 1%.
-More is worse since it tricks the owner.
+More hidden energy is worse since it tricks the owner.

 ModelZero Buffer